raghav-19/Flight-Delay-Analysis-with-Tableau/README.md

-Flight Delay Analysis with Tableau
+# Flight Delay Analysis with Tableau

 Author : Raghav Raipuria

-Link to my Tableau Workbok :
+# Link to my Tableau Workbook :

 https://public.tableau.com/profile/raghavraipuria#!/vizhome/USFlightDelayAnalysis/DelayAnalysis

-Summary :
+# Summary :

 This Dataset is obtained from BTS website which contain the information about flight delays.
 The dataset I used in 2016-2019.
 Dataset can be found on https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp